 A simple roast duck is paired with juicy plums and spices in this recipe from Biergarten Cookbook: Traditional Bavarian Recipes by Julia Skowronek (Dorling Kindersley, March 2015).
+This recipe first appeared with the 2015 SAVEUR 100 item Rediscover German Food.

 - 1 (5 1/2–6-lb.)
 Long Island or Pekin duck